-During 2021, the Audit Committee held four meetings.
-The Committee also reviewed the Quarterly Financial Statements prepared by the external auditor, and recommended these to the Board of Directors.
+During 2022, the Audit Committee held four meetings.
+The Committee also reviewed the Quarterly Financial Statements, prepared by the external auditor, and recommended these statements to the Board of Directors.

-The Audit Committee has reviewed the Annual Consolidated Financial Statements for 2021 together with the company's management and with the external auditor.
-The Audit Committee is of the opinion that the Annual Consolidated Financial Statements present fairly, in all material respects, the financial position of Univanich Palm Oil Public Company Limited as at 31 December 2021 and 2020, including the results of the company's operations and its cash flows for those years, in accordance with Thai Financial Reporting Standards.
+The Audit Committee reviewed the Annual Consolidated Financial Statements for 2022 together with the company's management, and the external auditor.
+The Audit Committee is of the opinion that the Annual Consolidated Financial Statements present fairly, in all material respects, the financial position of Univanich Palm Oil Public Company Limited, as at 31 December 2022, and 2021, including the results of the company's operations, and its cash flows for those years, in accordance with Thai Financial Reporting Standards.